-For more information about building a successful online art business visit Art Business – Art Marketing Resource.
+For more information about building a successful online art business, visit Art Business – Art Marketing Resource.
 There are over a thousand articles that will help you to build your dream art business.

 Final Thoughts On How To Create An Effective Art Marketing Strategy

-Learning how to create an effective art marketing plan is straight forward.
+Learning how to create an effective art marketing plan is straightforward.

 The challenge many artists face is being disciplined enough to get the job done.

-Like I have mentioned earlier, marketing art starts by having a clear vision of your goals.
+As I have mentioned earlier, marketing art starts by having a clear vision of your goals.

 Do not judge your success by other artists selling fine art online or how many followers they have on different social media platforms.

 Focus on your business goals and study your monthly numbers to see if your strategies work for you.